How to handle the price objection without compromising the sale

 Price as an objection

-I know an accomplished seller who starts (not ends as is common) his presentation with price and when the buyer complains asserts, “Wait and see the value is first.”
+I know an accomplished seller who starts —not ends as is common— his presentation with price.
+When the buyer complains he asserts, “Wait and see what the value is first.”
 Yet another, when asked for a 20% discount would acknowledge this and then ask the buyer which 20% of the product he wanted removed!

 Check out our short courses and other services here.
 If you are interested in having your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.